 Download the MYOBANK-AFM charter (V12 – PDF – 12 pages – 209 ko)

-In July 2015, MYOBANK-AFM received the AFAQ evaluation from the Biological Resources Centre.
+MYOBANK-AFM received the AFAQ evaluation from the Biological Resources Centre for the next three years.
 The management system set up by the Institute of Myology for the collection, reception, preparation, storage and provision of biological resources was found to meet the requirements of the NF S 96-900 standard.

 - Authorisation to store and prepare human tissue for scientific use: MYOBANK-AFM tissue bank has obtained this authorisation in September 2014 for 5 years by the Ministry of Higher Education and Research after approval by the Pitié-Salpêtrière Hospital’s protection of person’s committee.